BrandonHowe/BrandonHowe/README.md

 ### About me

 I have been coding on and off since the age of 8, and I have been coding a lot since just over a year ago.
 Since then, my focus has been primarily on web development.
+You can contact me on Discord as [ImperialWater#2125](https://discord.com/users/371244109383335937).

 ### Projects